blackbadgerlabs/vueexample/README.md

-# This is am example app that shows the steps used to set up it's own development environment
+# This is an example app that shows the steps used to set up it's own development environment

 ## Project setup

 Visit the Main app page here to see the app which also shows how it was set up: https://vue-codesandbox-example.netlify.app

-Find the main Codesandbox here: https://codesandbox.io/s/vue-codesandbox-example-netlify-bz2e7j
+Find the main Sandbox here: https://stackblitz.com/edit/vue-3-example

 ```
 yarn install